 After reading the prospectus, I searched online for professional research on the stock.
 I didn't find much, sadly, though Standard and Poor's researchers believe its value to be around $121 to $127.

 I wanted more.
 I logged into my Ameritrade account, since the online brokerage provides research links for its customers.
 I clicked on the IPO Center and, unlike last week, found it was open for business.

 There was only one IPO there " Google " so I clicked on that and an eligibility questionnaire popped up.
 I was a little confused at first, but then recalled a couple of lines buried in the 211-page prospectus saying that each individual underwriter would have to determine a bidder's eligibility to participate in the IPO.

 Google needs the Securities and Exchange Commission to approve its IPO registration statement before it can complete the stock sale " a process the interview complicates, predicted Michael Zuppone, a former SEC attorney.

 "I don't want to rain on their parade, but I think this interview is going to cause regulatory concern.
-There could be consequences," said Zuppone, now with Paul, Hastings, Janofsky & Walker in New York.
+There could be consequences," said Zuppone, now with Paul, Hastings, Janofsky and Walker in New York.

-Securities attorney David Walek of Ropes & Gray agreed that the interview would be a serious problem for almost any company preparing an IPO.
+Securities attorney David Walek of Ropes and Gray agreed that the interview would be a serious problem for almost any company preparing an IPO.
 But he said Google may be an exception to the usual rule because of the widespread publicity swamping the company since its IPO filing in late April.